 Delray Beach DUI Lawyer

 Delray Beach police officers all know that Atlantic Avenue is a nightly hotspot.
 They routinely conduct traffic stops and call for DUI investigations for anyone leaving the Atlantic Avenue that may have been drinking.
 It is not illegal to drink and drive.
-If it were illegal to drink and drive there would not be parking lots outside of bars and Atlantic Avenue would not be lines with as many clubs and bars.
+If it were illegal to drink and drive, there would not be parking lots outside of bars, and Atlantic Avenue would not be lined with as many clubs and bars.
 It is only illegal to drive while under the influence of alcohol to the extent your normal faculties are impaired or have a breath alcohol level of above .08.

 What is the process of a DUI arrest in Delray Beach?

-After an arrest for DUI in Delray the person is transported from Delray Beach to the Palm Beach County Jail, which is located in West Palm Beach on Gun Club Road.
+After an arrest for DUI in Delray, the person is transported from Delray Beach to the Palm Beach County Jail, which is located in West Palm Beach on Gun Club Road.
 As long as the arrest is only for a misdemeanor DUI, the first court date will be at the South Branch Courthouse in Delray Beach on Atlantic Avenue.
 The Delray Beach Courthouse will continue to handle the DUI case unless the DUI lawyer wants to send the case to the main courthouse in West Palm Beach on Dixie Hwy.
-The rest of the DUI process is similar to any other DUI in Palm Beach County depending on whether it is a first DUI, second DUI, third DUI, or fourth or more DUI.
+The rest of the DUI process is similar to any other DUI in Palm Beach County, depending on whether it is a first DUI, second DUI, third DUI, or fourth or more DUI.